Visiting Eric Gill’s Gravesite or Ah, to have money and the collecting spirit

 The road was incredibly narrow with lots of curves and overhanging brush right to the edge of the road.
 There was NO WAY we were going to have been able to walk that road and avoid being killed.

 As we were driving to Speen, we noticed a sign for Pigott’s where Gill had worked.
-He had printed his book “Essay on Typography” there, but that again is another story.
+He had printed his book “Essay on Typography” there (and we own a signed copy), but that again is another story.
 We were on the right track.
 When we arrived at what appeared on the map to be Speen, there was no town.
 There were no businesses.
-Just a corner.
+JUST a corner.

 We asked someone along the road if there was a church with a cemetery there.
 He pointed us back down the road we had just come up, so the taxi turned around and headed back.
 We passed what might be a church, and for a brief two seconds, you could see a few gravestones.
 We turned back around and headed up a tiny road beside the church.
 We got out and immediately I could see Gill’s gravestone at the top of the hill.
 We agreed that the taxi driver was to come back at 2:30 to pick us up and that the tip would be four times his normal tip (they don’t tip well in England generally).